-Screen Objective This screen provides the user with basic information about iMX350 and provides links to configure the system and protocol parameters Navigation On successful Login from the Login screen Fields System Acknowledgment-to access the iMX350's System Acknowledgment screen.
-Left Navigation Pane-it shows links for accessing system and protocol configuration screens.
+Screen Objective This screen provides the user with basic information about iS5Com and provides links to configure the system and protocol parameters Navigatio n On successful Login from the Login screen Fields System Acknowledgment-to access the is5Com's System Acknowledgment screen.
+Left Navigation Pane -it shows links for accessing system and protocol configuration screens.
 All links are categorized based on a protocol and functionality.
-Right Top Corner Links-the following standard set of links is displayed on the right-hand side top corner of the all Web screens: Support: To get high-quality and prompt technical support.
+Right Top Corner Links -the following standard set of links is displayed on the right-hand side top corner of the all Web screens: Support: To get high-quality and prompt technical support.
 Help: To access the User Documentation / Help Files About: To get additional information about Web management.
 Log Out: To Log out the Web session through which the user is connected.
-Buttons Login-logins and views the iMX350 home screen.
+Buttons Login-logins to IS5Com and views the IS5COM Home screen.